Tutopiya Logo

 SituationWhat to doTypical signal words

-Methods of Analysing Data in past-paper wording: command words that matter
+Methods of analysing data in past-paper wording: command words that matter

 Command word / phraseWhat the question wantsTypical stem

-Write downState mode or median without full working”Write down the modal class.”
+Write downMode or median from a simple table”Write down the modal score.”

-Explain which averageCompare mean vs median with reason”Explain why the median is more suitable.”
+Explain which averageJustify mean vs median”Explain why the median is a better average for this data.”

 Worked exam-style stems (how to answer the wording)